cambridge-cares/TheWorldAvatar/Deploy/stacks/UK-building-retrofit/StackDeployment/README.md

 ### Access to Docker Registries

-You will need access to the Github CARES Docker registry to pull certain images with your github account and personal access token.
+You will need to access the Github CARES Docker registry to pull images with your github account and personal access token.
 Please ensure your personal access token has read:packages scope.

 1. Test your access to the registry:
     ```bash